 Elephants, gorillas, chimpanzees, hippos, and any other wildlife you can imagine (even endangered) could be on the menu at a restaurant in a foreign country.
 Bushmeat is exported to countries where people consider monkey limbs or bear paws a delicacy.

 Rhino horn powder is often used in traditional Chinese medicine, and it’s extremely valuable on the black market.
 Poachers kill or tranquilize the rhino before sawing off their horn, and some rhinos are left alive to bleed to death.
+Rhino horn has been proven ineffective as a treatment for any medical condition.

 It drives the cruel and sometimes illegal slaughter of thousands of critically endangered rhinos every year.